-Whether in Jerusalem's Machneyuda or London's Palomar or Paris's Balagan, each and every of my eleven restaurants have their own personality and story, yet they share this amazing encounter between the streets of Jerusalem and of the experiences and lessons learned from European culture and fine dining."
+Whether in Jerusalem's Machneyuda or London's Coal Office or Paris's Shabour and Balagan, each and every of my 13 restaurants have their own personality and story, yet they share this amazing encounter between the streets of Jerusalem and of the experiences and lessons I learned"

 Lectures & Workshops

 Food throughout history